mcc-us/ea/_questions/q-40questions-filing-status.md

 Which of the following is not a valid expense used to calculate whether a taxpayer is paying more than half the cost of maintaining a home to qualify for the Head of Household filing status?

 A. Property taxes.
-B. Medical treatments paid for a dependent. correct
+B. Medical treatments paid for a dependent.
 C. Food eaten in the home. wrong
 D. Home mortgage payment.